frikinjay/villagerapi/DOCUMENTATION_1_21_1.md

 All block states of the block count as the job site.
 If the block doesn't exist, a warning is logged on server start and the profession using it won't work.

+Blocks from [workstation files](#workstations) are always registered before POI types, in every pack, so a POI can point at any villager pack's workstation.
+It can also point at a block another mod registers in its own code.
+On Fabric that mod may not have registered its blocks yet when VillagerAPI registers the POI.
+VillagerAPI registers the POI anyway, and links it to its block the moment the block is registered, logging `Linked POI type ... to block ...`.
+Mods don't need to do anything for this.
+On NeoForge blocks are always registered first.

 Unemployed villagers only look for POIs listed in the `acquirable_job_site` tag.
 You have to add yours there, see [Datapack Content You Still Need](#datapack-content-you-still-need).

 ---